Jackoombs/jacobs-properties/src/pages/news/this-is-to-test-categorys.md

 ---
+layout: "../../layouts/NewsLayout.astro"
-title: Things to do in Basingstoke
+title: Things is to test categorys
 category: Law updates
-date: 04 September 2019
+date: 28 Mar 18
 image: /news/valuation.webp
 description: Here’s some pointers to help you focus on value for money and help manage the risks associated with being a landlord.
 ---